stevebeer/openvpn-server/README.md

 address on your network and the public IP address of your network.
 Then, it will ask you to enter which encryption method you wish the guts of your server to use, 1024-bit or 2048-bit; 2048-bit is more secure, but server setup will take much longer to complete.
 If you're unsure or don't have a convincing reason for 2048, just choose 1024.

-After this, the script will prompt you for input in several identifying information fields as it generates your certificate authority and server certificate; you can ignore most of these and hit 'enter' to skip them if you don't care to fill them out.
-Make sure to skip the challenge field and leave it blank.
-However, after this, you will be asked whether you want to sign the certificate; you must press 'y'.
+After this, the script will build the server's own certificate authority.
+If you wish to enter identifying information for the CA, replace the default values in the file ca_info.txt (CO for country, ST for state/province/territory, CITY for city or town, ORG for organization, etc.); however, this is not required, so if you have no desire or need for this, you may leave the ca_info.txt file as-is.
+After this, the script will prompt you for input in similar identifying information fields as it generates your server certificate.
+Enter whatever you like, or if you do not desire to fill them out, skip them by pressing enter; make sure to skip the challenge field and leave it blank.
+After these fields, you will be asked whether you want to sign the certificate; you must press 'y'.
 You'll also be asked if you want to commit - press 'y' again.

 Finally, the script will take some time to build the server's Diffie-Hellman key exchange.
 If you chose 1024-bit encryption, this will just take a few minutes, but if you chose 2048-bit, it will take much longer (anywhere from 40 minutes to several hours on a Model B+).
+However, you will not need to enter any more information, so you can go off and do your business whle waiting for this last step to finish.
+The script will also make some changes to your system to allow it to forward internet traffic and allow VPN connections through the Pi's firewall.
 When the script informs you that it has finished configuring OpenVPN, reboot the system to apply the script's changes, and the VPN server-side setup will be complete!

 Making Client Profiles
 ----------------------